 PALM BEACH, FL

-This was our first time staying at The Breakers and it won’t be our last!
-It’s worth the splurge!
+We have stayed here a few times and let me just say, it’s worth the splurge!
 With so much history — it was built by Henry Flagler who built the East Coast Florida Railway and who they call “The Founder of Florida.”
 It’s one of the few Palm Beach hotels with its own private beach.
 Beautiful Italian-inspired, perfectly manicured grounds, 4 swimming pools, 9 restaurants, a world-class spa — it truly feels like a resort and was honestly one of my favorite places I’ve ever stayed!
-We will be back!
+We will be back again and again!

 The Brazilian Court